 Employee turnover is a continual challenge all businesses experience.
 It is costly for businesses in both time and training.
+When it comes to dealing with employee turnover, it is important that every company has a successful strategy in place so that when employees leave, the process can be made significantly smoother.
+Employee turnover is something that no companies like to deal with, but it has to be done.
 Currently, in the Magic Valley, we have an all-time low unemployment rate of 2.2%.
 Employees can move from job to job as they seek the best fit, the best pay and the best benefits.
 Here are 5 things you can do to retain talented employees:

 1. Hire the right people

 Easier said than done, right?
 When you look for new employees you often seek individuals who have strong skills that match your open position.
 Do they fit your culture?
 In order to keep turnover lower employers need not only employees with the right skills but they also need to fit the culture, be sure to sure to ask candidates behavioral interview questions to find out how they react to situations.

 - Customer service